imnwngr/gomoku-neutral-assistant/README.md

 npm run test:browser
 ```

-This launches the actual unpacked extension against a locally supplied VNCaro-shaped page.
+This launches the actual unpacked extension against a locally supplied board fixture.
 It does not contact or play on a live game server.
 Unit and real-WASM tests were executed for this release.
 Chromium integration / visual QA could not be executed in the authoring environment because the browser binary download was unavailable; run this test and verify the layout locally before treating the release as production-ready.

 ## Structure

 - `shared/core.js`: normalization, observed history, Gomocup serialization, opening legality, MultiPV parsing.
-- `content/vncaro.js`: cached DOM observer and non-interactive board markers.
+- `content/`: site adapters, cached DOM observation and non-interactive board markers.
 - `background/service-worker.js`: browser routing and offscreen lifecycle.
 - `offscreen/offscreen.js`: per-tab sessions, latest-only scheduling, progress/history.
 - `engine/rapfi.worker.js`: persistent WASM, board/config reuse, bounded search, internal takeback.